Tamborine, Queensland: Railway and halls

+The Tamborine Memorial Hall was built in 1919.

+World War II

-The Tamborine Memorial Hall was built in 1919.During World War II, the 32nd Infantry Division of the American Army established a camp initially called Camp Tamborine (but later called Camp Cable after deceased soldier Gerald O. Cable) at Tamborine in 1942.
+During World War II, the 32nd Infantry Division of the American Army established a camp initially called Camp Tamborine (but later called Camp Cable after deceased soldier Gerald O. Cable) at Tamborine in 1942.
 Its location is now Logan Village / Yarrabilba.

 Formerly in the Shire of Beaudesert, Tamborine was split between Logan City and Scenic Rim Region following the local government amalgamations in March 2008.